 The UBA SWIFT Code in Port Harcourt is UNAFNGLA083.

 How To Find The SWIFT Code

 When you are issued with a bank statement, check the bottom of the statement sometimes it is displayed there.
-In the event that it is not there, there are other several options including checking online, bank account, most financial institutions have embraced online banking.
+In the event that it is not there, there are other several options including checking online, bank accounts, most financial institutions have embraced online banking.
 Not every branch has a SWIFT code, only major branches do.